 Carbon Arrow Internal adapter, this adapter is specially designed to work with Firenock S nock on Carbon bow-fishing arrows with an internal diameter of ~0.244" - 0.246 and 1.0" inch of space.
 The adapter also has a pre-tapped hole to accept the slide stop.

-As of end of 2015, the following 2 states (Idaho, Montana) do not allow to the use of lighted nock to harvest game.
+As of end of 2015, the following 1 states ( Montana) do not allow to the use of lighted nock to harvest game.
 Please check the latest updated regulation(s) for each state.

 2010 update: It is legal to use lighted nocks in North Dakota as of 2010.